TUDB-Labs/mLoRA/README.md

 [![](https://img.shields.io/docker/v/mikecovlee/mlora?logo=Docker&label=docker)](https://hub.docker.com/r/mikecovlee/mlora/tags)
 [![](https://img.shields.io/github/license/mikecovlee/mLoRA)](http://www.apache.org/licenses/LICENSE-2.0)

+# m-LoRA: An Efficient LLM Fine-tuning Framework

-mLoRA (a.k.a Multi-LoRA Fine-Tune) is an open-source framework designed for efficient fine-tuning of multiple Large Language Models (LLMs) using LoRA and its variants.
+m-LoRA (short for Multi-LoRA) is an open-source LLMOps framework developed by the IDs Lab at Sichuan University.
+It is designed for high-throughput fine-tuning, evaluation, and inference of Large Language Models (LLMs) using techniques such as LoRA, DoRA, MixLoRA, and others.
 Key features of mLoRA include:

-- Concurrent fine-tuning of multiple LoRA adapters.
+- Concurrent fine-tuning of multiple adapters with a shared pre-trained model.

-- Shared base model among multiple LoRA adapters.

-- Support for multiple LoRA variant algorithms and various base models.
+- Support for multiple PEFT algorithms and various pre-trained models.

-- Exclusive Mo-LoRA (Mixture of LoRAs) optimization for MixLoRA and its variants.
+- Exclusive Mo-LoRA (Mixture of LoRAs) optimization for [MixLoRA](https://github.com/TUDB-Labs/MixLoRA).

-You can try m-LoRA with [Google Colab](https://githubtocolab.com/mikecovlee/mLoRA/blob/main/mlora.ipynb) before local installation.
+You can try m-LoRA with [Google Colab](https://githubtocolab.com/mikecovlee/mLoRA/blob/main/misc/finetune-demo.ipynb) before local installation.

 ## Note from the maintainer of this repository

-This is an actively developing fork of the official m-LoRA repository, focusing on PEFT algorithm and its related improvements, maintained by the authors of m-LoRA.
-Please note that the functions, interfaces, and performance of this fork are slightly different from the original m-LoRA.
-We cannot guarantee compatibility.
+This is an actively developing fork of the official m-LoRA repository, focusing on the PEFT algorithm and its related improvements.
+It is maintained by the authors of m-LoRA.
+Currently, this fork **does not support pipeline parallelism** and can only utilize a single compute device, such as a GPU or NPU, for each m-LoRA process.
+Please note that the functions, interfaces, and performance of this fork differ from those of the original m-LoRA.
+Compatibility is not guaranteed.
 For production use, please prefer the [original m-LoRA](https://github.com/TUDB-Labs/mLoRA).

 ## Supported Platform